-As your real estate litigation attorney, I will zealously protect your interests in real estate litigation involving:
+As your real estate litigation attorney in Temecula, CA, I will zealously protect your interests in real estate litigation involving:

 - Breach of Contract, Non-Disclosure, or Fraud.
 Any decision involving the purchase of real estate involves investing a substantial amount of money.
 Sellers of real estate have a legal obligation to provide you with a fair and accurate assessment of property involved in a transaction, including the disclosure of any defects, encumbrances, or other issues.
 If you decided to complete a real estate transaction based on lies or omissions perpetrated by the seller, I can provide you with the representation you need.
 My office will conduct a thorough investigation, and I will move to protect your rights as a buyer.

 - Easement Disputes.
 In rural California, many of us take the way we access our property for granted.
 Easements can jeopardize our control and use over our real estate property.
 When purchasing real estate, you must always conduct due diligence and check for any easements, which might include giving a utility company legal permission to place and operate equipment on a portion of the property.
-If a new neighbor has attempted to cut off access or your property is hampered by constant traffic, I can help you explore your legal options.
+If a new neighbor has attempted to cut off access or your property is hampered by constant traffic, our real estate attorney in Temecula, CA can help you explore your legal options.

 - Boundary Disputes.
 These types of disputes can arise for many reasons.
 Good intentions can result in mistakes, and these errors can come to light when a due diligence survey is conducted.
 As a property owner, you must always ensure that real estate boundaries are clearly and indisputably established.
 If you and a neighbor are embroiled in a boundary dispute, I can help you understand your rights and work to accomplish your goals.

 - Quiet Title Actions.
 When you purchase any piece of real estate property, you must verify the title’s chain of ownership.
 You will also have a substantially more difficult time attempting to sell real estate property with title issues.
-Whether the clouded title is a result of an error in public recordkeeping or a lien, I can help you resolve title issues.
+Whether the clouded title is a result of an error in public recordkeeping or a lien, our real estate lawyer in Temecula, CA can help you resolve title issues.